Why you should visit Australia in spite of all the things that could kill you.

 They call barbecues “barbies,” mosquitos “mozzies,” horse-drawn wagons “horsey wagons,” salt water crocodiles “salties,” sandwiches “toasties,” Cheetos(r) “twisties,” breakfast “brekky,” and a bunch of other silly “diminutives” of real, actual words.
 Overlooking the country’s linguistic laziness isn’t always easy, but putting up with childish slang is certainly easier than learning French or Spanish, so the Aussies get points for that.

 In the end, Australia is the America America could be if it tried harder.

 When most Americans think of Australia, they think of Crocodile Dundee or Outback Steakhouse, but those gross mischaracterizations are an affront to the millions of ex-convicts and murderous reprobates who’ve helped make Australia one of today’s finest shark-infested democracies in the world.

-Back across the Pacific Ocean, the actual United States of America—once the global poster child for freedom, democracy, and innovation—languishes under the crushing oppression of anti-science religious zealots, pro-corruption politicians, and special interest groups.
+Back across the Pacific Ocean, the actual United States of America—once the global poster child for freedom, democracy, and innovation—languishes under the crushing oppression of anti-science religious zealots, pro-corruption politicians, and reactionary special interest groups.

-Certainly, the Aussies have their share of issues (and a rotating door of new Prime Ministers of late), but that just shows how much Australians care about their country and how little political bullshit they’re willing to put up with.
+Certainly, the Aussies have their share of domestic issues (and a rotating door of new Prime Ministers of late), but that just shows how much Australians care about their country and how little political bullshit they’re willing to put up with.

 Australia is my new fallback country (Sorry, Canada and Costa Rico).